Commercial Real Estate Commission Tracking: How It Works and What to Look For

 Let’s see how to track real estate commissions by following the steps in the simple example below.

-Example #1: Real Estate Deal Calculation with Inside Broker’s Commission
+Example #1: Commercial Real Estate Deal Calculation with Inside Broker’s Commission

 1. Open Deal record,